-The region's three freight haulage centers to the West, South and East of Berlin offer modern, high-capacity infrastructure that makes them an ideal location for any business.
+The freight traffic centres with inner city locations as well as in the west, south and east of Berlin with their modern and efficient infrastructure offer the optimum location for every company.
 There is a reason that leading logistics and services companies have built their business strategies around the freight haulage centers.

 Berlin-Brandenburg Transportation and Logistics Association

 (Verband Verkehr und Logistik Berlin und Brandenburg e.V.)

 The association brings together all areas of logistics including shipping, furniture transport and warehousing.
 It also represents its members' interests and conducts professional development measures.